dtcenter/METplus/docs/Release_Guide/metdatadb_bugfix.rst

 .. |projectRepo| replace:: METdatadb
 .. |projectName| replace:: |projectRepo|
 .. |addTarfileStep| replace:: Link text should be the name of the release and the URL should be the release page that was just created under the GitHub Releases tab.
+.. |otherWebsiteUpdates| replace:: Make any other necessary website updates.

 Create a new vX.Y.Z bugfix release from the main_vX.Y branch.

 .. include:: release_steps/open_release_issue.rst